No767/Kumiko/README.md

 Rin is designed to be modular, where you can remove cogs, or add new ones.
 In fact, you can build your entire bot on top of Rin, and [Kumiko](https://github.com/No767/Kumiko) basically does that.
 However, if you want to build your bot on top of Rin, you have to cite the bot as a fork of Rin (you are essentially using a fork of Rin if you decide to do so), link back the GitHub repo in somewhere that people will notice, and give credit to the original developer (which is me, No767).

+## Features

+Rin comes with integration from 15+ services.
+Some of these services that are fully supported and integrated include:

+- AniList
+- Twitter
+- Modrinth
+- YouTube
+- Waifu.IM
+- MyAnimeList
+- MangaDex
+- Reddit
+- Twitch

+And many more!

 # Prefix

 Rin's prefix is `/`.